protontypes/agile-development-methods-and-strategies/README.md

 ### Test-driven development
 In Test-Driven Development (TDD), each new feature begins with writing a test.
 When developing a product ready function with high quality, availability and reliability creating the tests can even be more complex than the actual function.
 The tests are created out of the requirements and user stories.
 This aligns with V-Model first steps. [[9](https://en.wikipedia.org/wiki/Test-driven_development)]

-Extreme Programming knows two forms of user stories aligning with the V-Model validation and verification.
-  * Validation: Unit tests determine whether a given feature works as intended.
-Programmers write as many automated tests as they can think of that might "break" the code; if all tests run successfully, then the coding is complete.
-Every piece of code that is written is tested before moving on to the next feature.
-  * Verification: Acceptance tests verify that the requirements as understood by the programmers satisfy the customer's actual requirements.

 <img src="img/tdd_circle_of_life.svg" height="50%" width="50%">